archived-by-ben/html5Upload/README.md

 html5Upload
 ===========

 HTML5 multiple files upload JavaScript example for CFML/ColdFusion/Railo using XMLHttpRequest Level 2.
+It has no need for JavaScript library dependancies such as JQuery.

 ####Requirements